- Osteochondritis dissecans is a bone and cartilage condition that most often occurs in the knee.

 Osteochondritis Dissecans Diagnosis and Treatment

 To diagnose osteochondritis dissecans, your orthopaedic specialist may request X-rays and an MRI of the joint.
-The treatment approach is based on the size, location and the degree of separation of the bone and cartilage.
+The treatment approach is based on the size, location and degree of separation of the bone and cartilage.

 Nonsurgical options include: